 At the end of Unit four you’re assessed through presentation of your realised research project in the agreed forms.
 Your marks for Units 3 and 4 determine the classification of your MRes award.

-View the MRes Art: Theory and Philosophy events archive
+View the MRes Art: Theory and Philosophy lecture archive